rwjblue/ember-cli-content-security-policy/README.md

 default-src 'none'; script-src 'self'; connect-src 'self'; img-src 'self'; style-src 'self';
 ```

+*Please note*:
-Please note, that when running `ember serve` with live reload enabled, we also add the `liveReloadPort` to
++ when running `ember serve` with live reload enabled, we also add the `liveReloadPort` to
 the `connect-src` whitelist.
++ when setting the values on `contentSecurityPolicy` object to 'self', 'none', 'unsafe-inline','unsafe-eval','inline-script' or 'eval-script', you must include the single quote as shown in the default value above.

 ## Installation